Improving teaching and learning must be at the forefront of any school's CPD

 Safe recruitment practices are essential for any educational establishment looking to protect the children in its care.
 All involved in recruitment must ensure they reflect this in their selection of a new employee.
 This one-day course ensures they are equipped to do so.

 Delivered by an accredited trainer, Safer Recruitment covers all aspects of recruitment and child protection, helping ensure your school meets its responsibilities to safeguard and promote the welfare of children.

 Designated safeguarding leads contribute greatly to the ‘child protection ethos’ of their school.
 From point of concern through to referral and assessment, Safeguarding and Child Protection Training for Designated Safeguarding Leads provides them with a much greater understanding of child protection processes and the legislative duties of all staff.
 Using case studies and serious case reviews, participants learn how to apply effective professional practice including managing confidentiality, information sharing, recording, whistleblowing, professional boundaries and managing professional disagreement.

 Ensuring your Governing Body is responsive, accountable and inspection ready!!!

-Based on the latest research, Rethinking Governance helps ensure best use is made of governors' skills, and that potential gaps in a school’s future pool of expertise are addressed.
+Based on the latest research, Governance Leadership helps ensure best use is made of governors' skills, and that potential gaps in a school’s future pool of expertise are addressed.

 As a programme, it provides governors and school leaders with a framework for acquiring new skills and building on previous good practice to help them fulfil their three core functions and all statutory requirements.

-Rethinking Governance leaves governors much better informed about what inspectors regard as good practice in governorship, and also fully aware of what characterises the most and least successful school governing bodies.
+Governance Leadership leaves governors much better informed about what inspectors regard as good practice in governorship, and also fully aware of what characterises the most and least successful school governing bodies.